stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 following function creates a sequence of values until the given generation function (`gen`) returns a `Nothing`.
-Note, how we use a *state* value (of generic type `s`) and use `gen` to calculate a value and the next state:
+Note, how we use a *state* value (of generic type `s`) and use `gen` to calculate a value together with the next state:

 ```idris
 covering